FraSanvit/reserve-margins/README.md

             resource_area_per_energy_cap: 0.125 # (0.1 km^2/MW)
             resource: file=capacityfactors-open-field-pv.csv
             resource_unit: energy_per_cap
-            operating_reserve: file=operating-reserve-open-field-pv.csv
+            operating_reserve_cap: file=operating-reserve-open-field-pv.csv
 ```

 The reserve margins are implemented as group constraints and follow the same structure.
-The new feature of reserve margin group constraints includes the option to input timeseries as targets (in the operating mode only).
+The new feature of reserve margin group constraints includes the option to input timeseries as targets.

+### Planning reserves ###

+In the planning reserve the target value included in the group constraint cannot be loaded as a timeseries since the reserve margin applies by default to the system peak demand timestep.

-**Planning reserve - percentage of the system peak**
+**Percentage of the system peak**

 The group constraint applies to a specific carrier and the value refers to the additional share of the target.